barkolorious/fource/Math.md

 \mathbb N^{< a} = \\{0, \cdots, a-1 \\}
 $$

-> ***Note:*** Every indexing in this page is done zero-indexed.
+> ***Note:*** Every indexing in this page is zero-indexed.
 This includes string indices, matrix indices and vector indices.
 ## Producing a Key

 1. $N = 2^k \text{ s.t. } [k \in \mathbb N ] \, \wedge \, [N > \max \{|m| : m \in D\}]$